unibodatascience/BBS-DeepTextMining/index.md

 ### Contact and student meeting

 [Prof. Gianluca Moro](mailto:name.surname @ unibo.it)<br>
-Each day: 16:30-18:30 (via Microsoft Teams); please send an email to schedule a meeting
+Each working day: 16:30-18:30 (via Microsoft Teams); please send an email to schedule a meeting